Warehouse stores are a terrific place to save money buying in bulk. Costco and Sam’s Club are the two dominant retailers in the space.

 - Electronics and major appliances – Sam’s Club will accept within 90 days of purchase

-Unless above, you can often return anything for refund or exchange.
+Unless noted above, you can often return anything for a refund or exchange.

 Winner: Tie.
 Both stores are generous with their return policy.
-It’s best to consult the store if you have questions on a return.
+It’s best to consult the store if you have questions about a return.

 Additionally, you can typically return items you purchase items bought online to the respective retailer.